ddeschenes-1/ragzip/README.md

 ### How it works

 The reader seeks the footer at file length's - 64 and loads a gzip member whose 'RA' metadata field has details about the structure (detailed later).
-For example, number of index levels is 2, index size is 2^16 (4096 nodes per index) and page size is 2^16 (64kiB).
+For example, number of index levels is 2, index size power is 12 (2^12 = 4096 nodes per index) and page size power is 16 (2^16 = 64kiB).
-These are powers of 2, but conveniently set to a multiple of 4 in this example.
+These are powers of 2 conveniently set to a multiple of 4 in this example for easier understanding of how the hexadecimal breaks into bits parts.

 The reader wants to load decompressed bytes at logical offset 0x0000_0011_1222_3333.